 We walked from the cathedral back towards the center of the city.
 Dad and my aunt would be carrying on now to drive north along the coast, while we enjoyed one more night in Christchurch before heading to catch up with them.
-We said our goodbyes, and went our separate ways.
+We said our goodbyes and went our separate ways.

 We took a slow walk around the gardens, starting at the Peacock Fountain.
 We carried on along the Avon River before heading through the Rose Garden, and back towards the car.
 Our next stop was the earthquake museum, a very moving exhibition about the 2011 earthquake including many first person accounts of the day itself.

-We drove back up towards Barradale, stopping to pick up some desserts and wine, and to fill up the car that Bruce had kindly lent us to use.
+We drove back up towards Barradale, stopping to pick up some desserts and wine and to fill up the car that Bruce had kindly lent us to use.
 That evening we enjoyed an amazing home-cooked meal of salmon and accompaniments courtesy of the Drakes.

-We enjoyed another late breakfast with the Drakes, and had a little tour of the airfield to see Bruce’s aircraft and workshop.
+We enjoyed another late breakfast with the Drakes and afterwards had a little tour of the airfield to see Bruce’s aircraft and workshop.
 That done, we taxied the aircraft round to the front of the house for a couple of photographs.
 Bruce had very kindly fixed the broken landing gear fairing the day before while we had been out, using a spare which he had from a wrecked aircraft.
-This was really taking hospitality to the extreme, and it felt good to have that issue taken care of; there are enough other things to worry about on a trip like this.
+This was really taking hospitality to the extreme and it felt good to have that issue taken care of; there are enough other things to worry about on a trip like this.

 We headed north near the coast.
-The wind was blowing hard from the west, coming in over the mountains, but luckily at our level there wasn’t much in the way of turbulence.
-As we closed in on Kaikoura, we started descending, in the hope of seeing some whales; this part of the coast is renowned for whale watching.
+The wind was blowing hard from the west, coming in over the mountains, but at our level there wasn’t much in the way of turbulence.
+As we closed in on Kaikoura we started descending in the hope of seeing some whales; this part of the coast is renowned for whale watching.
 We tuned into the area broadcast frequency so that we could listen in to the positions of the whale watching aircraft, and let them know what we were up to.

-We had arrived at a good time; two aircraft were discussing the location of a whale that had been spotted, and two whale-watching boats were close to it, making it easy to spot.
+We had arrived at a good time; two aircraft were discussing the location of a whale that had been spotted and two whale-watching boats were close to it, making it easy to spot.
 The commercial aircraft were down at 500ft, so we circled above them at about 1,200ft, still getting a pretty good view of the whale.
-Before long it dived, and we continued on our way north along the coast.
+Before long it dived and we continued on our way north along the coast.

 We walked back down the field to the Omaka Aviation Heritage Center.
 Omaka is a major center of warbird activity, which started in the 1990s when local pilots imported a pair of Nanchang CJ-6 trainers.
 Stage one of the Aviation Heritage Center was opened in 2006, dedicated to World War One aircraft.
-The director Peter Jackson has played a large part in the center, and most of the aircraft are displayed in tableaus created with the help of his movie set teams.
+The director Peter Jackson has played a large part in the center and most of the aircraft are displayed in tableaus created with the help of his movie set teams.
 Stage two, covering World War Two, opened in 2016.

 We met my aunt and father at the center, and the ladies relaxed in the cafe while Dad and I visited the aviation exhibits.
-The tableaus set up to display the aircraft were beautifully created, and really helped to put the aircraft in context and tell the stories around them.
+The tableaus set up to display the aircraft were beautifully created and really helped to put the aircraft in context and tell the stories around them.
 A large number of the aircraft in the displays are still airworthy and fly at open days and other special events.

-We left the museum, and drove over to the Aero Club.
+We left the museum and drove over to the Aero Club.
 Elsa had decided to ride with the ground team, given the expected turbulence on the short flight to Picton.
-I chatted about the conditions with some of the experienced pilots at the club, and we called up someone living at the destination field; all concurred that there’d be bumps on the way in, but the actual approach and landing shouldn’t be a problem.
+I chatted about the conditions with some of the experienced pilots at the club and we called up someone living at the destination field; all concurred that there’d be bumps on the way in, but the actual approach and landing shouldn’t be a problem.
 I sent the ground team on their way, headed back to the aircraft, and launched north for Picton.

-After paying the landing fee at the terminal building, we drove north to Picton.
-We checked into our AirBNB, before Dad, Elsa and I hopped back in the car and drove north for some sightseeing along the Port Underwood Road.
-Most of the road was heavily vegetated, so the sightseeing opportunities were limited, but we managed to find a couple of beautiful vantage points to stop and look out.
-That evening we ate down near the water front in Picton, and returned to bed early; the ground team would be departing at 6am the following morning to catch the ferry, and we wouldn’t be far behind them!
+After paying the landing fee at the terminal building we drove north to Picton.
+We checked into our AirBNB before Dad, Elsa and I hopped back in the car and drove north for some sightseeing along the Port Underwood Road.
+Most of the road was heavily vegetated so the sightseeing opportunities were limited, but we managed to find a couple of beautiful vantage points to stop and look out.
+That evening we ate down near the water front in Picton and returned to bed early; the ground team would be departing at 6am the following morning to catch the ferry, and we wouldn’t be far behind them!